connie-ho/shopify-backend-challenge/README.md

 # Shopify Challenge - Backend Image Repository

 ## Summary
-This application allows you to create and search for images in a database by specifying sort, filter and cursor parameters.
+This application allows you to create and search for images in a database by specifying sort, filter and cursor arguments

 ## Getting Started